Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

     $table->showdownloadbuttonatbottom = true;

+## Allow users to add their own filters

+You can allow users with the capabiltiy 'local/wunderbyte_table:canedittable' to set individual filters for their table from the user interface.
+For this to work, the global setting 'allowedittable' needs to be turned on.

+You can add the "add filter" button like this:

+    $table->showaddfilterbutton = true;

 ### Display

 If you want to display multiple tables on one page, tabs can be enabled in templates.